Back to Blog

 Retrospective Quick Tips

-When it comes to retrospectives, there are some tactics or “recipes” that have proven to be flops.
+An anti pattern is any habit or system that causes more harm than good.
+When it comes to retrospectives, and sprint reviews there are some tactics that have proven to be flops.
 Thanks to past experience, we know which unhelpful solutions to avoid, allowing teams to bypass problematic situations and keep the focus on continuous learning and improvement.

-Here are five agile retrospective anti-patterns and what to do if you find your team dealing with them.
+Here are five Scrum Master Anti-patterns that we are constantly seeing in retrospectives and what to do if you find yourself dealing with them over several sprints.

-These are the retrospective meetings without clearly defined stages, where the goal of the meeting gets lost, and the team’s discussion veers off topic without arriving at clear action items.
+These are the retrospective meetings without clearly defined stages, techniques, or processes.
+These are the retros where the goal of the meeting gets lost, and the discussion veers off-topic into pointless interactions without arriving at clear action items.

-Just as you probably wouldn’t set out on a road trip without a map, you wouldn’t enter into a retrospective without a plan.
-Retrospectives shouldn’t be so rigid that they don’t allow for free discussion, but each stage in the meeting should lead the team closer to action.
+Just as you probably wouldn't set out on a road trip without a map, you wouldn't enter into a retrospective without a plan.
+Retrospectives shouldn't be so rigid that they don't allow for free discussion, but with each stage in the meeting, the facilitator should lead the team closer to action.

-Especially for distributed teams, the right tool can provide needed structure and keep the team focused on the end goal: action items.
+Especially for distributed teams, the right tool can provide the needed structure and keep everyone focused on the end goal: action items.

 When emotions are running high or projects become stressful, it can be easier for teams to focus on the negative.

 As for blaming or finger-pointing, try pair programming or assigning code buddies to allow for more empathy within a team.
 Help build relationships by rotating the pairs.
-Then, when issues arise, it’s a pair sharing an experience rather one person against the rest of the team.
+Then, when issues arise, it's a pair sharing an experience or insights rather than one person against the rest of the team.

 In this situation, a manager or supervisor turns the retrospective into an opportunity to micro-manage the team.